-Switching from the melancholy lyricism of his last feature, “Dolls,” Takeshi Kitano is in a playful mood in his first period piece, featuring a blind traveling masseur and gambler who doubles as a lethal swordsman.
-Over-plotted and at times incoherent but never dull, this is a highly entertaining bloodbath full of offbeat comedy and inspired musical moments that should make a neat incision in international arthouse markets.
+Switching from the melancholy lyricism of his last feature, “Dolls,” Takeshi Kitano is in a playful mood in his first period piece, “Zatoichi.”
+This 19th century samurai tale resurrects the title figure — a blind traveling masseur and gambler who doubles as a lethal swordsman.
+He was the protagonist of a popular Japanese television and film series that ended more than 10 years ago.
+Over-plotted and at times incoherent but never dull, this is a stylishly designed, highly entertaining bloodbath full of offbeat comedy and inspired musical moments that should make a neat incision in international arthouse markets.

 Having established his reputation primarily with distinctive contemporary yakuza films like “Sonatine” and “Hana-Bi,” Kitano in “Zatoichi” turns to pop culture with one of the country’s most iconic figures, a kind of Zen Zorro.

 But Kitano is far too idiosyncratic a director simply to haul the swordsman out of retirement.
 Instead, he remodels the character — which he also plays, under his acting moniker Beat Takeshi — to fit his own stoically cool screen persona.
 Kitano’s Zatoichi is clearly on the side of good, but remains a detached loner, while the character traditionally befriended the townspeople he protected.
 The director-star also gives Zatoichi a new look, with platinum-blond hair and a blood-red cane that sheathes his ever-ready sword, and even toys with the notion Zatoichi may be faking sightlessness.